kirgush/AD/UserGuide/README.md

     - ~~Can one define the derivatives~~ ?
 Used alternative approach.

   - Double check `stheta` at 0 in $\Theta(\mu - 1)$ and $\Theta(\mu - m)$.
   - Need the values on the forward loop as well ?
+Yes.